Bruneian Civil War of 1660

-The Brunei Civil War was a civil war fought in the Bruneian Empire from 1660 to 1673.
+The Bruneian Civil War (Perang Saudara Brunei and in Digmaang Sibil sa Brunay) was a civil war in the Bruneian Sultanate from 1660 to 1673 between Abdul Hakkul Mubin and Muhyiddin.
+During Sultan Muhammad Ali's reign, a dispute led to the killing of Pengiran Muda Alam by Pengiran Muda Bongsu.
+In retaliation, Abdul Hakkul Mubin killed Muhammad Ali and declared himself the fourteenth sultan.
+A civil war ensued, with Abdul Hakkul Mubin fleeing to Kinarut.
+Sultan Muhyiddin sought help from the Sultan of Sulu, promising the area of Kimanis as a reward.
+The dispute over eastern Sabah remains a legacy of this civil war.

 Causes

-During the reign of the thirteenth Sultan Muhammad Ali, there was a disagreement between the son of the Sultan, Pengiran Muda ("prince") Bongsu and Pengiran Muda Alam, the son of Pengiran Abdul Mubin over the results of a cockfight which Pengiran Muda Bungsu lost.
+During the reign of the thirteenth Sultan Muhammad Ali, there was a disagreement between the son of the Sultan, Pengiran Muda ("prince") Bongsu and Pengiran Muda Alam, the son of Pengiran Abdul Mubin over the results of a cockfight which Pengiran Muda Bongsu lost.
 His defeat was jeered by Pengiran Muda Alam.
 In his rage, Bongsu killed Pengiran Muda Alam and escaped from the scene.

 In revenge, Abdul Hakkul Mubin and his followers garroted Sultan Muhammad Ali.
 Abdul Hakkul Mubin then made himself the fourteenth Sultan and took the title of "Sultan Abdul Hakkul Mubin".
 He tried to appease the previous Sultan's followers by appointing Muhammad Ali's grandson, Muhyiddin as the new Bendahara ("Chief Minister").
 After a while, however, Muhammad Ali's supporters took revenge by convincing Bendahara Muhyiddin to stand up against Abdul Hakkul Mubin.
 Bendahara Muhyddin initially refused, but then later agreed to do so.
 His supporters started making disturbances in the form of poking spears into palaces and homes.

 Sultan Abdul Hakkul Mubin then moved his palace to Chermin Island under the advice of Muhyiddin with the intent to wait the crisis out.
 After he left, however, Muhyiddin declared himself the fifteenth sultan.
 A battle between the two competing Sultans then ensued.
 Thus, the civil war of Brunei started.

-Fighting and outcome
+War

+During the civil war, Abdul Hakkul Mubin fled to Kinarut (in present-day Papar, Sabah, Malaysia) where, he stayed there for ten years, repelling repeated attacks by Sultan Muhyiddin.
+They returned to Brunei after a final attack by Muhyiddin's forces in which they failed to defeat Abdul Hakkul Mubin.
+It also noted that Muhyiddin finally defeated Abdul Hakkul Mubin in Chermin Island, using gunpowder they had purchased.
+This gunpowder originated from the Jambi Sultanate.